Definition and Example of Forex Currency Traders

 - Interactive Brokers

-Most large U.S. stockbrokers offer Forex trading as well.
-If you currently have a brokerage account, it's likely you can begin Forex trading through your stockbroker, in most cases simply by filling out a short online currency-trading application.
-If you're opening a new Forex account, you'll begin by making a small deposit; some brokers will open an account with as little as a $100.00 deposit while others may require more.
+Most large U.S. stockbrokers offer forex trading as well.
+If you currently have a brokerage account, you likely can begin forex trading through your stockbroker.
+In most cases, you simply need to fill out a short online currency-trading application.
+If you're opening a new forex account, you'll begin by making a small deposit.

-As you can see from the trade described above, currency trades are highly leveraged, sometimes by as much as 1,000 to 1.
-Beginning traders may be attracted to the possibility of making large trades from a relatively small account, but this also means that even a small account can lose a lot of money.
+As indicated in the example trade described above, currency trades are highly leveraged, typically by as much as 50 to 1, but in some countries they can be leveraged even more.
+That means you can use small amounts of money to buy currencies worth much more than what you're putting in.
+Beginning currency traders may be attracted to the possibility of making large trades from a relatively small account, but this also means that even a small account can lose a lot of money.

-A good way to begin is to open a practice Forex trading account.
-Practice accounts typically open with $50,000 of virtual money.
-This way you can learn how to trade without spending real money.
-If after a few dozen practice trades you see that you're trading profitably, you may then decide to trade in your real Forex account.
+One way to begin forex trading without any real consequences is to open a practice forex trading account.
+For example, FOREX.com offers a demo account, and Thinkorswim offers a virtual trading tool.
+Practice accounts typically open with a large amount of virtual money.
+This may help you learn how to trade forex without spending real money.
+If after a few dozen practice trades you see that you're trading profitably, you may try your hand at a real forex trading account.

 - Forex currency traders buy and sell currencies on foreign exchange markets.

 - They seek to profit from changes in different currencies' values in relation to one another.

 - Forex trading can be highly profitable, but it also brings significant risk of loss.